nicolasthy/nicolasthy.github.io/_posts/2017-03-20-learning-reactjs-part-3.markdown

 - nodejs
 layout: post
 image: react-learning-center.png
 excerpt: Learn ReactJS step by step for all levels.
-This is step 2 on this course where I will explain you the difference between state and props in React.
+This is step 3 on this course where I will explain you the difference between state and props in React.
 comments: true
 listed: false
-prevpost: learning-reactjs-part-1
+prevpost: learning-reactjs-part-2
+published: true
 ---

 _**Prelude:**_ This article is part of a series of lessons about React.js, you can find all of them [here]({{site.baseurl}}/learning-reactjs/) !